sirupsen/cachedis/README.md

 # Cachedis

 Cachedis caches your expensive queries to a Redis instance so the next time you fire it off, it'll load directly from cache instead of being run again.
-Optionally you can provide a cache expirement time.

-    cachedis 'name-of-expensive-query', :expire => 60 * 60  do
+    cachedis 'expensive:query', :expire => 60 * 60  do
       Post.all.expensive_operation
     end